 - Set a QA audience in your experiment.

 - Open a fresh Incognito browser window (only one instance should be open at a time as they share cookies between them -- this will affect your results if you have more than one incognito window or tab open or forget to close the incognito window after a test).

 - Fix any experiment issues if encountered.
-Repeat testing process until experiment and changes show correctly.
+Repeat the testing process until the experiment and changes show correctly.
 If problems are found, please contact Convert Support.

-3rd Stage - QA the whole setup including the Reports
+3rd Stage - QA the whole setup while viewing the experiment report

 - Force Variation URLs

 - Chrome Debugger Extension (enabled on the incognito window)

 Goal: Validate that the entire experiment works as expected.

 Open an incognito browser window and the page of the experiment including the QA audience parameter.

 -- Use this if you don't want visitors to see the experiment yet -- additionally, if you have visitors increasing the numbers on your report, it's impossible to tell if the numbers that appear on the report are from your own visit and conversion, or your visitors' visits and conversions.